johnke/johnke/README.md

 I’m John and I’m a staff devops engineer at [NearForm](https://nearform.com)!

-🔭 I’m currently working on
+🔭 I’m currently working on:
 - Concourse pipelines
 - Using mitmproxy to improve our hibernates debugging
 - Simplifying, simplifying, simplifying

-🌱 I’m currently
+🌱 I’m currently:
 - studying for my CKS certification.

 📫 How to reach me: